 - Work closely with country office, the DHR Finance and Compliance unit and technical teams to coordinate proposal timelines and roles and responsibilities.

 - Support the department to maintain knowledge management systems around resource development (ensuring documents are posted on AMS as applicable, maintaining proposal libraries, documenting lessons learned, etc.)

-- Bachelor degree or equivalent relevant experience in humanitarian response
+- Bachelors degree or equivalent relevant experience

-- Demonstrated knowledge of and experience working with USG and UN agencies as donors and partners.
+- Demonstrated knowledge of and experience working with USG and UN agencies as donors and partners

-- Ability to think and act strategically including the ability to communicate effectively verbally and in writing
+- Ability to think and act strategically, including the ability to communicate effectively verbally and in writing

-- Must have attention to detail, ability to multi-task and able to make independent decisions.
+- Must have attention to detail, ability to multi-task and able to make independent decisions

 - Experience working with and raising funds from OFDA, BPRM, WFP and UNHCR strongly preferred